Riiven Threads

 How we know

-Smith's 1954 measurements, formalized for microsystems in Manku's 2010 review, showed silicon's gauge factor reaching the low hundreds versus roughly 2 for metal foil, the headroom that makes compact piezoresistive bridges practical.
+Smith's 1954 measurements, formalized for microsystems in Barlian's 2009 review, showed silicon's gauge factor reaching the low hundreds versus roughly 2 for metal foil, the headroom that makes compact piezoresistive bridges practical.

 A strong signal still needs something to flex.
 Next came a way to carve the silicon membrane thin enough to bend.